SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Perception Benchmarks

 \subsection{Fusion-based deep learning benchmarks}

-We evaluated the following $3$ state-of-the-art 3D object detection fusion methods: \begin{itemize} \item \textbf{Sequential fusion}: \pointpainting~\cite{pointpainting-2020} based on DeepLabV3 \cite{chen2017rethinking} and \pointpillars; \item \textbf{Decision-level fusion}: \clocs~\cite{CLOCs-2020} based on the detection of YOLOv9~\cite{YOLOv9-2024} and \second; and \item \textbf{Feature-level fusion}: \focalconvf~\cite{focal-sparse-2022}. \end{itemize}
+We evaluated the following $3$ state-of-the-art 3D object detection fusion methods: \begin{itemize} \item \textbf{Sequential fusion}: \pointpainting~\cite{pointpainting-2020} based on DeepLabV3 \cite{chen2017rethinking} and \pointpillars; \item \textbf{Decision-level fusion}: \clocs~\cite{CLOCs-2020} based on the detection of YOLOv9~\cite{YOLOv9-2024} and \second; and \item \textbf{Feature-level fusion}: \focalconvf~\cite{focal-sparse-2022}, \tedMulti~\cite{TED-2023}. \end{itemize}

-As shown in \tab{tab:lidar-comparison}, fusion-based methods demonstrated superior performance across most metrics, particularly at stricter IoU thresholds (0.7).
-Among these, \focalconvf~achieved the best results in both BEV AP and 3D AP on validation and test datasets.
-Its effectiveness can be attributed to the seamless integration of complementary sensor modalities, enabling robust spatial feature extraction and superior object localization.
-While \clocs~and \pointpainting~performed competitively, their performance lagged at stricter IoU thresholds for 3D AP. \clocs, which integrates predictions from multiple backbones, showed reduced performance in scenarios requiring high precision, likely due to a weaker emphasis on fine-grained feature alignment.
+As shown in Table~\ref{tab:lidar-comparison}, \focalconvf~and \tedMulti~achieved the best overall results among fusion-based methods across both BEV AP and 3D AP metrics. \focalconvf's effectiveness may be attributed to the integration of complementary sensor modalities through focal sparse convolutions, enabling robust spatial reasoning and precise object localization. \tedMulti~builds upon \tedSingle~by incorporating appearance features from RGB images, offering further improvements in some cases.
+However, as noted in \cite{TED-2023, Valid-2025}, our results indicate that incorporating camera data does not uniformly enhance detection performance.
+Notably, TED-M’s marginal gains come at the cost of increased system complexity, as it requires generating pseudo-LiDAR points from camera images.
+These image-derived points depend on depth estimation~\cite{PENet-2021}, which can be particularly noisy for distant objects.
+This noise partly explains why distant or hard-to-detect targets sometimes see minimal benefit—or even slight performance degradation—with fusion.
+Such drops can also be attributed to sensor misalignment~\cite{mislaighment1-2023, mislaignment2-2022}, a challenge observed in the maritime domain and further discussed in Section~\ref{sec:discussion}.
+Other fusion methods such as \clocs~and \pointpainting~performed competitively but their performance lagged at stricter IoU thresholds for 3D AP. \clocs, which integrates predictions from multiple backbones, showed reduced performance in scenarios requiring high precision, likely due to a weaker emphasis on fine-grained feature alignment.
 Similarly, \pointpainting's reliance on segmentation quality and alignment resulted in lower performance in 3D AP metrics compared to \focalconvf.

-We also provide a qualitative analysis across the 3D Object Detection benchmarks. \fig{fig:lidar-qual} illustrates the results of a sequence (Mascoma Lake) on our \textit{open-set} test data, which were excluded from all training steps.
-Consistent with the quantitative evaluation, \second~and \focalconvf~exhibited strong performance for ship detection.
+We also provide a qualitative analysis across the 3D Object Detection benchmarks. \fig{fig:lidar-qual} illustrates the results of a sequence (Mascoma Lake) on our \textit{open-set} test split, which were excluded from all training steps.
+Consistent with the quantitative evaluation, \tedSingle~and \focalconvf~exhibited strong performance for ship detection.